Karachays: History

 After annexation, the self-government of Karachay was left intact, including its officials and courts.
 Interactions with neighboring Muslim peoples continued to take place based on both folk customs and Sharia law.
 In Karachay, soldiers were taken from Karachai Amanat, pledged an oath of loyalty, and were assigned arms.

-From 1831 to 1860, the Karachays were divided.
-A large portion of Karachays joined the anti-Russian struggles carried out by the North Caucasian peoples; while another significant portion of Karachays, due to being encouraged by the Volga Tatars and Bashkirs, another fellow Turkic Muslim peoples that have long loyal to Russia, voluntarily cooperated with Russian authorities in the Caucasian War.
-Between 1861 and 1880, to escape reprisals by the Russian army, some of the Karachays migrated to Turkey although the main part of Karachays still remain in modern territory.
+From 1831 to 1860, a large portion of Karachays joined the anti-Russian struggles carried out by the North Caucasian peoples.
+Karachays actively participated in the resistance alongside their neighbors, including the Circassians and Abazins, against Russian colonization.
+One of the most notable uprisings was the Karachay Uprising of 1855, which was part of a broader North Caucasian rebellion against Russian expansion.
+During this revolt, Karachay fighters launched attacks on Russian military outposts and played a crucial role in the regional resistance movement.